MY BLOG

 Read More

-Why is my Dog Destructive?
+Why Is My Dog Destructive?

 fenella nicholas fenella nicholas

-Why is my Dog Destructive?
+Why Is My Dog Destructive?

 Have you ever come home to a mess?
 Your dog has chewed up his own comfy bed and some of your favourite cushions.
 He may have scratched the paintwork off the door and upended a pot plant or two.
 You may have scolded him, “Bad dog!” and if so, he would have given you that ‘guilty’ look.